project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 Status of code:
 ![rw_section_code.png](/static/images/tsjctf-2022/bacteria/rw_section_code.png)

-That's look good!
+That’s look good!
 Just leave it here for a while and we will continue building exploit later.

 ### Stage 2: Fake address and structure of Elf64_Sym